-So you want to know how to become an actor?
-Well, you’ve come to the right place!
-If one thing is for certain in this business, however, it’s that there is more than one road to success.
-Take Octavia Spencer, for instance, who put years of minor and supporting role legwork into her career before finding fame and an Oscar; or take two-time Tony nominee Jonathan Groff, who is one of the many working actors today who has his roots with Backstage after booking his first national tour from these very casting notices; or take three-time Emmy winner Aaron Paul, who was “discovered” at an acting and modeling competition after moving from his small Idaho town to Los Angeles.
+If one thing is for certain when it comes to show business, it’s that there is more than one road to becoming an actor.
+Take Octavia Spencer, who spent years in minor and supporting roles before finding fame and an Oscar; or two-time Tony nominee Jonathan Groff, who booked his first national tour from Backstage’s casting notices; or three-time Emmy winner Aaron Paul, who was “discovered” at an acting and modeling competition after moving from Idaho to Los Angeles.

 These are just three of the countless different ways success can come your way as an actor—but when it comes knocking, you have to be prepared to give it all you’ve got.
-Below, we’ve rounded up everything you need to know about getting your foot in the door, whether that door leads to Hollywood, to the New York theater, or to a stage or screen abroad or in between.
+Below, we’ve rounded up everything you need to know about getting your foot in the door, whether that door leads to Hollywood, to Broadway, or anything in between.

-- What tools do I need to become an actor?
+- How do I become an actor?

-- How do I book an audition?
+- What should I expect at an acting audition?

 - How do I become a famous actor?

 There’s no one way to become an actor or actress.
 But these are the five most common steps for those pursuing a career path in show business:

 - Train to become an actor.
 There are no formal educational requirements for actors, but training is a good place to start.
 If you’re a student, consider getting a BFA or MFA in theater or attending summer programs; otherwise, local acting classes are the best choice for most people.